 DAY THREE: "IF FOUND, PLEASE RETURN TO THE PUB!"

 At this point I'm beginning to accept the will of the shirt.
-I was sceptical initially, but it's beginning to appear that what you wear really will drive your destiny, like a Corvette off a cliff.
+I was skeptical initially, but it's beginning to appear that what you wear really will drive your destiny, like a Corvette off a cliff.
 Today, I just want to have a nice day, and if there's one shirt that will lead me there, it's this one:

 Nobody can have a problem with this one.
-It's essentially The Beatles of caption shirts; part of the fabric of our pop culture.
+It's essentially the Beatles of caption shirts; part of the fabric of our pop culture.